robinmoisson/staticrypt/README.md

 This means you can password protect the content of your static HTML file while still having the whole file completely public, without any back-end - serving it over Netlify, GitHub pages, etc.

 You can encrypt a file online in your browser (client side) at https://robinmoisson.github.io/staticrypt, or use the CLI to do it in your build process.
+If you want to host an encrypted single page website with Github Pages, you can find an easy-to-use template repository [here](https://github.com/a-nau/password-protected-website-template).

 ## HOW IT WORKS